Jump to Section

 According to a number of studies and considerable medical and scientific research, most rehab programs that have a length of between 30 and 90 days are able to provide adequate care for patients and allow them to recover safely.

 Each individual’s treatment length will be different and may vary by their needs, and in addition, treatment itself can consist of more than one recovery program.
-Call 800-836-4134 now to learn more about professional addiction rehab and to find a facility that will cater to your needs.
+Call 800-836-4134 Who Answers? now to learn more about professional addiction rehab and to find a facility that will cater to your needs.

 What are the Normal Lengths for Rehab Treatment?